fernandopretell/RetoKonfio/README.md

 - **Retrofit** for network requests.
 - **Room** database used to cache the retrieved dogs.
 - **Hilt** dependency injection.
+- **Clean architecture** separation with use cases in the domain layer.

 ## Building and Running